radiantlogic-v8/documentation-new/documentation/connector-properties-guide/ldap-connectors.md

 This property can be used to avoid publishing unwanted information.

 If a captured entry matches the criteria indicated in the LDAP filter property, it is published by the connector.
-If it doesn't, the entry is not published.
+If it does not, the entry is not published.

 If the captured change type is delete, and not enough information is known about the entry, the LDAP filter is not used and the entry is published by the connector.
 For example, if the LDAP filter property contained a value of `(l=Novato)` and the captured entry did not contain an `l` attribute, the LDAP filter is not applied and the entry is published.